Viewing time: 4 mins. 14 secs.

 What about the painting of Miro vs the painting of Andy Warhol?
 And which dancer do you prefer: Michael Jackson or Mikhail Baryshnikov?

 The thing about taste is it’s personal.
-And that’s just as true of writing as it is of any of the other arts.
+And that’s just as true of writing as it is of the other arts.

 I’m a person who has strong feelings about the writers I really like.
 If I’m a fan of someone, I’m all in.
 Writers who fall on that list for me include: Salley Vickers, Colum McCann and Dominic Smith.
 I bet you don’t even know some of those names!
 That’s because they’re people who aren’t household words.
 I just like their writing.
 See below for links to their books I especially appreciated.

 It can be really challenging to get to the root of why we like certain pieces of art.
-But as you copy the work of your favourite writers you might want to consider some of the following issues:
+But as you copy the work of your favourite writers, you might consider some of the following issues:

 On the other hand, don’t get too jammed up by analysis.
 Sometimes it’s hard to understand the mechanics of art and it’s better just to let yourself fall into appreciation.